toji/webgpu-gltf-case-study/index.md

 ### Transform bind groups

-Next, in order for each of the meshes to be rendered in the correct place, we also need to have a uniform that contains the transform matrix for the node that the mesh is attached to.
-Fortunately this is less complicated.
+Next, in order for each of the meshes to be rendered in the correct place, we also need to supply the shader with a matrix to transform them with.
+This transform comes from the node that the mesh is attached to, and is affected by the transform of every parent node above it in the node tree.
+(The combined node and node parent transform is commonly known as the "World Transform".)

+In WebGL you would most commonly set a uniform by calling `gl.uniformMatrix4fv()` that contains the transform matrix, but in WebGPU uniforms can only come from buffers (similar to WebGL 2's Uniform Buffer Objects.)
+So a uniform buffer with enough space for the matrix needs to be allocated and populated with the node's transform.
+Then the buffer is them made visible to the shader via a `GPUBindGroup`.

+While that is undeniably more complicated than the WebGL approach, at least in terms of load-time setup, it's fortunately still not too bad.
+For our naive rendering approach we'll create one uniform buffer and bind group for each `node` that has a `mesh`.

 ```js
 // This will be used to store WebGPU information about our nodes.